 Stainless steel ball valves with flanged ends.

-Mueller Reviewer: Does Mueller manufacture valves suitable for use with PVC or CPVC pipe?
-Should the following language from here to the end of the section be deleted?

 The majority of, but not all, manufacturers offer CPVC and PVC union ball and non-union ball valves in sizes through NPS 4 (DN 100).
 However, a common choice is to limit ball valve use to NPS 2 (DN 50) and smaller.
 Coordinate with manufacturers and with Section 220523.13 "Butterfly Valves for Plumbing Piping."

 Retain one of first two paragraphs below if retaining CPVC pipe in Part 2.